CARDAMOM-framework/CARDAMOM/MANUAL.md

 Tips for step 2.
 + copy every instance of DALEC_811 and name them DALEC_830.
++ Compile C code to check if it compiles.
-+ You can use “CARDAMOM_COMPILE” in matlab, to see if the code compiles OK.
+* (Matlab) You can use “CARDAMOM_COMPILE” in matlab, to see if the code compiles OK.
 + *if the above works without issue, then you should be able to change a CBF.ID value to CBF.ID=830 and the model will run (e.g. with CARDAMOM_RUN_MODEL) without issue!*
 + Once you’ve successfully replicated CBF.ID=811 to CBF.ID=830, you can then make model structure changes in DALEC_830.c
 + Keep using “CARDAMOM_COMPILE” every so often (in matlab, and equivalent function elsewhere) to see if your new code compiles OK.

-*For matlab users.*
+*For matlab users*
 + Open CARDAMOM_RUN_MODEL.m and add the new model ID to the appropriate “if” statement (e.g. if CBF.ID==1000 || CBF.ID==1001;).